ashirvad-a-poojary/project-solus/README.md

 SolusAI is a friendly AI companion which assists user with mental health support.

 ## NMAMIT Hackxpo
-This project idea was made for the Finite Loop Club's Hakxpo 2024 event.
+This project idea was made for Hakxpo 2024 event held by the Finite Loop Club.

 ### Running rasa server